hdrummon/HugoHdrummon/content/post/FinalReflection.md

 **Test** (Testing solutions): Using a version exploit of Escalate user.
 </li>
 </ol>
-This particular approach would repeat until the desired goal is meet.
+This particular approach would repeat until the desired goal is complete.
 Since I wouldn’t always find the correct exploit every time, I would have to repeat the Ideate process to determine a better solution.
-This methodology approach to attempting boot-to-root challenges has better helped me in understaning how industry professionals attempt real world pentration testing scenarios.
+This methodology approach to attempting boot-to-root challenges has better helped me in understanding how industry professionals attempt real world penetration testing scenarios.
 This same methodology can be applied to how hackers attack a system when attempting to breach a system, they would utilise the same **Define** to **Test** approach.

 ## SLO3 Apply technical skills to develop, model and/or evaluate designs
 From the beginning of the studio I was already struggling with technical areas of Cyber Security, primarily skills used in CTF and Wargame challenges which I had some practice in but not enough to be confident in.